Last updated on August 8, 2025

 This can also benefit knights.
 There’s plenty of ways to build a deck that can empower a single chosen knight to attack for a massive hit.

-There are around 48 white knight creatures with first strike.
+There are over 50 white knight creatures with first strike.
 Kwende, Pride of Femeref is a very simple card in its design, and it works perfectly for a very straightforward and aggro knight deck.

-I’ve already stated that Mardu is basically the ideal color combination for knight tribal.
-Thing is, for a long time there weren’t any particularly great commanders for the tribe.
-Some people played Zurgo Helmsmasher, but it doesn’t necessarily bring any real benefits to a tribal deck.
-Eventually, some chose to settle for Edgar Markov.
+I’ve already stated that Mardu is basically the ideal color combination for knights.
+Thing is, for a long time there weren’t any particularly great commanders for them.
+Some people played Zurgo Helmsmasher, but it doesn’t necessarily bring any real benefits to a typal deck.
+Eventually, some chose to settle for Edgar Markov, one of the best typal lords in the game.

 Mazzy, Truesword Paladin is focused on attacking with enchanted creatures.
 This is a theme that works perfectly with knights.
 There are a few knights that benefit aura enchantments, like Danitha Capashen, Paragon, and most knights are definitely good at attacking.

-It definitely fits the colors you need to build a good knight tribal.
-My issue is that the card’s ability itself isn’t entirely great for knights, considering most of them have power two or higher.
+As an aggressive Mardu commander, it fits the colors you need to build a good knight strategy.
+My issue is that the card’s ability itself isn’t entirely great for knights, considering most of them have power 2 or higher.
 I may be missing something, so I’ll be democratic and trust the popular opinion.
 Personally, I’d go for another commander.

-Knights are a very attack-happy tribe, arguably for obvious reasons.
+Knights are very attack-happy, arguably for obvious reasons.
 Adriana, Captain of the Guard benefits this tendency by making your creatures stronger for each opponent you attacked this turn.

 I don’t think I even need to explain why Morophon, the Boundless is on this list.
-It honestly has a place in every list for the best commanders for any tribe because that’s exactly what it’s designed to do.
+The best shapeshifter in the game, it honestly has a place in every list for the best commanders for any creature type because that’s exactly what it’s designed to do.

-I personally don’t love this card because it feels a bit boring at some point, like it’s too generic of a good commander for any tribe.
+I personally don’t love this card because it feels a bit boring at some point, like it’s too generic of a good commander for any specific creature type.
 But that doesn’t make it any less useful or viable, so here it is.

 Galea, Kindler of Hope brings a ton of support for equipment and auras.
 I’ve already made it relatively clear that both work pretty great with knights, so being able to play them from the top of your library directly attached onto your knights is definitely great.